 Social proof drives sales, but why does it work?

-From a psychological standpoint, social proof in the form of reviews and case studies works because it relies on normative social influence, or humans' innate desire to be accepted as part of a group.
+From a psychological standpoint, social proof in the form of reviews and case studies works because it relies on normative social influence, or humans' innate desire to be accepted by a group.
+There's another reason social proof works, called the liking principle.

-According to leading social scientist Robert Cialdini
+According to leading social scientist Robert Cialdini,

 "We found that if an advocate for a candidate makes demands that are based on the candidate’s merits, it doesn’t harm the candidate.
 But if the candidate argues the very same case, it does.
 The people on the receiving end just don’t like that person, who comes off as a braggart."